bramzandbelt/itchmodel/README.md

 1. A decision maker transforms money into utility (value function), and calendar time into perceived/weighted time (time function), separately for the small-but-sooner and large-but-later options.
 These value and time functions are governed by power transformations.

-2. Differences in utility are compared against differences in perceived/weighted time with different attentional weights (_w_ is the amount of attention allocated to the money attribute, _(1-w)_ is interpreted as the the amount of attention allocated to the delay attribute), resulting in _d_, the overall advantage of the large-but-later option over the small-but-sooner option.
+2. Differences in utility are compared against differences in perceived/weighted time with different weights (_w_ scales the difference between weighted delays and the difference between valued outcomes in a common currency), resulting in _d_, the overall advantage of the large-but-later option over the small-but-sooner option.

-3. The parameter _d_ is accumulated over time (i.e. diffusion or sequential-sampling process) to a threshold that triggers an explicit preferential choice, providing predicted choice and response time.
+3. The mean rate of preference, _d_, is accumulated over time to a threshold that triggers an explicit preferential choice (i.e. diffusion or sequential-sampling process), providing predicted choice and response time.

-The current version of the model allows for 2 __parameterizations__ for each framing effect:
+The current version of the model can be parameterized in multiple ways to explain context effects, such as time framing:

 1. Parameter _mu_ varies between frames, corresponding to the hypothesis that time framing influences valuation.

 2. Parameter _kappa_ varies between frames, corresponding to the hypothesis that time framing influences time weighting/perception.

+3. Parameters _mu_ and _kappa_ vary between frames, corresponding to the hypothesis that time framing influences both valuation and time weighting/perception.

+4. Parameters _mu_ and _t0_ vary between frames; as 1., but also explaining for RT differences due to differences in stimuli.

+5. Parameters _kappa_ and _t0_ vary between frames; as 2., but also explaining for RT differences due to differences in stimuli.

+6. Parameters _mu_, _kappa_, and _t0_ vary between frames; as 3., but also explaining for RT differences due to differences in stimuli.

 ## Installation